powerd6/insider/src/pages/terminology/content.md

 Content can take numerous shapes and define various types of things.

-The type and shape of a piece of content is called it's [structure](/terminology/content-structure).
+The structure and shape of a piece of content is called it's [type](/terminology/content-type).